RULE 4001-1 RELIEF FROM AUTOMATIC STAY

 The movant must serve a copy of the motion upon all of the aforesaid parties and attach a certificate of service to the motion.
 The hearing will be a final evidentiary hearing, and parties must be prepared for trial.

-(c) Fact Summary Sheet for Eastern, Southern, and Western Divisions.
-For a motion for relief from stay, a motion for relief from the codebtor stay, a motion to renew a relief from stay motion, or a motion for adequate protection filed in a chapter 7 or 13 case in the Eastern, Southern, and Western Divisions, the movant must complete and file a fact summary sheet.
+(c) Fact Summary Sheet.
+For a motion for relief from stay, a motion for relief from the codebtor stay, a motion to renew a relief from stay motion, or a motion for adequate protection filed in a chapter 7 or 13 case, the movant must complete and file a fact summary sheet.
 The fact summary sheet must substantially comply with the fact summary sheet form found on this Court's website at www.alnb.uscourts.gov/localforms.cfm.
 The movant must file and serve the fact summary sheet completed in full at least 14 days prior to the first hearing date on the motion.
 The movant must ensure that, when the fact summary sheet is filed, it is filed as a separate event using the proper event from CM/ECF, not as an attachment to the motion.
 To file the fact summary sheet, the movant must select "Bankruptcy," "Miscellaneous," and "Fact Summary for Motion for Relief from Stay."
 The movant will serve the fact summary sheet using CM/ECF.
 If the movant does not fully complete, timely file, and properly serve the fact summary sheet, the Court may continue, dismiss, or deny the motion.